mui/material-ui/docs/src/pages/styles/advanced/advanced.md

 The way that you do this is by passing a `<meta property="csp-nonce" content={nonce} />` tag in the `<head>` of your HTML.
 JSS will then, by convention, look for a `<meta property="csp-nonce"` tag and use the `content` value as the nonce.

 You must include this header regardless of whether or not SSR is used.
+Here is an example of what a fictional header could look like:

 ```html
 <head>